vi/duplo/README.md

 # License

 Code in `src/` directory is original and is licensed with MIT or Apache-2.0.
 Code within `res/` directory (e.g. jquery, dropzone.js, bootstrap) originates from multiple sources and typically have MIT-like licenses.
-Those files are embedded into executalbe at build time.
+Those files are embedded into the executable at build time.
 Code in `templates/` is based on [filesharing-web-service](https://github.com/Mikhalevich/filesharing-web-service/tree/22e686e89aee40447e0a0942c444170806bd3cfb), which does not specify a licence.